-In addition to a San Juan Islands sea kayak adventure, there are a variety of activities are available if you are interested in spending some time on San Juan Island (or the other islands) either before or after your trip.
-Here is a sampler of ideas on San Juan Island that include bicycle rentals, viewing The Whale Museum, historic Roche Harbor, a picnic at Whale Watch Park, visiting the British & American Camps, etc.
+In addition to your sea kayak adventure with Outdoor Odysseys, there are a variety of San Juan Island activities are available if you are interested in spending some time on San Juan Island (or the other islands) either before or after your trip.

 The sculpture park in Roche Harbor features walking trails interspersed with over 100 sculptures by noted artists in the Pacific Northwest.
 This scenic outdoor art museum is worth a visit.